brillout/goldpage/docs/readme.template.md

 you can go straight to !VAR|LINK GETTING_STARTED and start writing your app.

-But if you are still evaluating whether to use Goldpage, then this section will give you a sneak peek into how Goldpage allow you to build any kind of app.
+But if you are still evaluating whether to use Goldpage, then this section will give you a sneak peek into how Goldpage allows you to build any kind of app.

 By default Goldpage renders your pages only in the browser to the DOM.